 Ukraine’s Zelenskyy names new army chief after dismissing Zaluzhnyi

-President Zelenskyy thanked General Valerii Zaluzhnyi for his service, says he should remain ‘on his team’.
+President Zelenskyy thanks General Valerii Zaluzhnyi for his service, says he should remain ‘on his team’.

 Ukrainian President Volodymyr Zelenskyy has appointed Oleksandr Syrsky, who has led Ukraine’s ground forces since 2019, as the new head of Ukraine’s armed forces, after he dismissed General Valerii Zaluzhnyi.